NunoSempere/nunosempere.github.io/rat/eamentalhealth/analysis/writeup.md

 11    Strongly agree  8.571429  Does not think they could benefit, or is not sure.
 12 Strongly disagree  1.714286  Does not think they could benefit, or is not sure.
 ```

-Much could be said about how the above is why we take care of cultivating rationality.

 ### 6. Striving for Consistency.
 When is effective use of the EA Community's resources != the most effective interventions?
 According to my understanding of "effective" and "effective altruism", the following two questions have equivalent meanings: